Kingdom of Livonia: History

-In 1577, having lost Ivan's favor and getting no support from his brother, Magnus called on the Livonian nobility to rally to him in a struggle against foreign occupation.
+In 1578, having lost Ivan's favor and getting no support from his brother, Magnus called on the Livonian nobility to rally to him in a struggle against foreign occupation.
 Ivan's forces attacked him and took him prisoner.
 On his release, he renounced his royal title.
-Magnus spent the last six years of his life at the castle of Pilten in the Bishopric of Courland, where he died (March 1583) as a pensioner of the Polish crown.
+Most of Livonia was once again overrun by Russian troops, but a new infantry force was able to drive the Russians out of Wenden in October 1578.
+This was followed by an invasion of Russia in 1579 by Stephen Báthory with the goal of recapturing Polotsk.

-The end of the Livonian War in August 1583 saw most of the territory of Old Livonia (Duchy of Courland and Semigallia and Duchy of Livonia) under the control of the Polish–Lithuanian Commonwealth, with Swedish control established in the Duchy of Estonia.
+The end of the Livonian War in August 1583 saw most of the territory of Old Livonia, including the Duchy of Courland and Semigallia and Duchy of Livonia, under the control of the Polish–Lithuanian Commonwealth, with Swedish control established in the Duchy of Estonia.
+Magnus spent the rest of his life at the castle of Pilten in the Bishopric of Courland, where he died as a pensioner of the Polish crown in March 1583.